quinlan-lab/sllobs-biostats/README.md

 If members follow these expectations, we will have a large corpus of teaching and learning material that will be available to refer back to.
 Furthermore, ***it will be the basis for a formal course in the future***.

-Grab bag of things to discuss
+Grab bag of things to discuss in the future
 ========
 - survival curves
 - Monte Carlo simulations